Discover what you are naturally good at

 Real-life examples of strengths-spotting interviewing

 They may note specific instances where they harnessed a strength to their advantage and list noteworthy times where a strength helped them overcome a challenge.
 Sometimes, the interviewer will not directly ask for the candidate’s signature strengths.
 Instead, they will ask about their passions.
 Typically, when someone is immensely passionate about something, they also perform that activity well.
 If someone gives up tremendous amounts of time to perform an activity, the interviewer could also assume that the individual is persistent.
 Many adult clients have an initial apprehension toward speaking about their strengths.
 They may feel like it is a form of bragging and thus downplay their abilities.

 It is the interviewer’s job to help clients overcome this reluctance early on in the interview.
 When the interview is underway, the individual giving the interview pays attention not just to the client’s words but also to their nonverbal cues.
 If they get a wide-eyed smile, lean in, or change their tone of voice, that could signal they are passionate about something and/or have a strength in that field.
 Finally, finishing a strengths interview ends with gratitude.
 The interviewer will thank the candidate for being open and honest, giving them an accurate insight into their strengths.

 5 helpful guiding interview questions

-Here, the interviewer wishes to see an example of you overcoming challenges and pushing beyond your limitations to achieve success.
+Here, the interviewer wishes to see an example of you overcoming challenges and pushing beyond your limitations to achieve success and your methodology for achieving success.
+They want to know what your thought processes were, your tactics, and ultimately the strengths you leveraged to overcome the barrier.
 When talking about this moment, describe a time you felt overwhelmed, confused, or generally incapable of achieving your goals.
 Tell the interviewer why you felt this way and which obstacles were preventing you from succeeding.
 Then, tell them about a strength you used to overcome this difficulty.
+What steps did you take to leverage this strength?
 What made you realize that you could succeed, even when the odds were against you?
 Tell him or her about a mindset change that occurred.
-If you previously thought success was impossible for you, detail how you overcame this belief.
-Tell the interviewer the steps you took to systematically address the problem you were facing.
-Ensure you specify the specific strength that helped propel you to success.

 Bonus Tip 5 Helpful Guiding Questions